lisp-mirror/eql5-android/build-eql5/README-ANDROID.txt

            gc.h:1625:24: note: previous declaration as 'int __dso_handle []'
 ----------------------------------------------------------------------------

-Now you'll need to patch the offending 'gc.h' file from Android ECL; here's the diff:
+Now you'll need to patch the offending 'gc.h' file from android ECL; here's the diff:

 ---------------------------------------------------------------------------